WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 ### HTTP API Endpoint

 An HTTP API to receive GET, PUT and UPDATE requests.
-DELETE is not supported as claims have to revoked using a revocation list, they can not be deleted from the storage network.
+DELETE is not supported as claims have to be revoked using a revocation list, they can not be deleted from the storage network.
 PUT requests are asynchronous, and the client does not have to wait for the node to verify the review and save it before it can receive a response.
 PUT requests are queued for processing so that the client doesn't have to